Klipper3d/klipper/docs/Features.md

   * Klipper implements the "pressure advance" algorithm for extruders.
 When properly tuned, pressure advance reduces extruder ooze.
+  * Klipper supports printers with multiple micro-controllers.
+For example, one micro-controller could be used to control an extruder, while another could control the printer's heaters, while a third controls the rest of the printer.
+The Klipper host software implements clock synchronization to account for clock drift between micro-controllers.
+No special code is needed to enable multiple micro-controllers - it just requires a few extra lines in the config file.
   * Klipper also implements a novel "stepper phase endstop" algorithm that can dramatically improve the accuracy of typical endstop switches.
 When properly tuned it can improve a print's first layer